 The origin of narcissism stems from the myth of Narcissus, the youth from ancient Greece who fell in love with his own reflection in the water, only to drown in the process.

 Narcissists see themselves as more important and deserving than others and have an air of outright grandiosity.
 They have big egos, which they expect others to pander to.
 They pay special attention to their appearance, often wearing expensive designer clothes and are constantly polishing and refining their appearance.
 A narcissist will not be able to pass any mirror without taking a look.

 We live in a society that promotes narcissism.
 You only have to look at the media online or social media outlets to see evidence of this.
-The endless selfies people post, the obsession with how celebrities preen and pamper themselves and the message that to be thin and beautiful is the most desirable thing in life are all evidence of this.
-It is seen as acceptable to be excessively vain (a form of narcissism) and to be overly preoccupied by one’s appearance.
+The endless selfies people post, the obsession with how celebrities preen and pamper themselves and the message that to be thin and beautiful is the most desirable thing in life, are all evidence of this.
+It is deemed ‘quietly’ acceptable to be excessively vain (a form of narcissism) and to be overly preoccupied by one’s appearance.

 - Avoids attention, but can quietly crave the spotlight (quiet grandiosity).